jakemoody/courses-plotly-python/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:5e407595b2
 ## Temperature highs and lows

 Alright now it's time to learn by doing!
-In this exerise you will be challenged to create a Plotly line chart showing average temperature highs and lows in New York throughout 2014.
+In this exercise you will be challenged to create a Plotly line chart showing average temperature highs and lows in New York throughout 2014.
 The following data is already available in your environment:

 - `month`, contains each month for which there is data
 - `high_2014`, contains the average high temperature for each month